 Previously known as the Xbox Media Console, KODI just has to end this list.
 Everyone should know about KODI by now, but if not, this basically turns your Android device into a powerful multimedia hub.

 With KODI you can access locally stored content, streams from the internet, torrent streams, network storage files, internet files, and other popular apps.
 It basically pulls video files from anywhere and everywhere, no matter the file type or codec, and plays them.
 It’s one of the most popular video players on the planet for a reason, so get this if you haven’t already.

 Download – KODI

 In closing, it’s always a good idea to try out the default video player app on your device before you go looking for alternatives.
-Samsung’s Video Player is pretty decent, Motorola has one, and the built-in Android video playback tool isn’t too bad either.
+Samsung’s Video Player is pretty decent, Motorola has one, and the built-in Android video playback tool on stock Android works ok too.

 That said, everything on our list has more features or supports a wider array of video files.
 Now that you have a list of our favorites, download what meets your needs and enjoy some videos on your Android device of choice.
 While you’re here, take a peek at these 9 best Android emulators for PC.
 Or, use one of these video players to help you cut the cord and ditch cable.

 If you’re looking for awesome and affordable tech accessories, look no further than Casetify.
 This company makes a full lineup...